mikedesu/pygame-demos/README.md

 }
 ```

-    - Student 3: Python.
-Student was not prepared and we decided to reconvene later.
 - Day 6 - 7/3/2019: Tutoring workday!
     - Student 1: Python.
     - Student 2: Web dev.
 This was...well, lets say I may have a lot less adhd that this guy.